aShanki/darkroom/prd.md

-# Darkroom
+# Darkroom [ ] Flutter Photo Editor

-Because lightroom is owned by Adobe.
+## Overview
+Darkroom is a cross[ ]platform photo editing application built with Flutter, aiming to provide professional[ ]grade photo editing capabilities similar to Adobe Lightroom.
+The application will leverage Flutter's performance and cross[ ]platform capabilities to deliver a consistent experience across desktop and mobile platforms.

-## Core Features To-Do
+## Core Features

 ### 1. Photo Management
 [ ] Photo library organization with collections and albums